-• The ABS performs a self-diagnosis test for a few seconds each time the vehicle first starts off after the key was turned to "ON".
-During this test, a "clicking" noise can be heard from under the seat, and if the brake lever or brake pedal are even slightly applied, a vibration can be felt at the lever and pedal, but these do not indicate a malfunction.

-- When the ABS is activated, the brakes are operated in the usual way.
-A pulsating action may be felt at the brake lever or brake pedal, but this does not indicate a malfunction. - This ABS has a test mode which allows the owner to experience the pulsating at the brake lever or brake pedal when the ABS is operating.
+- The ABS performs a self-diagnosis test each time the vehicle first starts off after the key is turned to "ON" and the vehicle has traveled at a speed of 10 km/h (6 mi/h) or higher.
+During this test, a "clicking" noise can be heard from under the seat, and if the brake lever or brake pedal is even slightly applied, a vibration can be felt at the lever and pedal, but these do not indicate a malfunction. - This ABS has a test mode which allows the owner to experience the pulsation at the brake lever or brake pedal when the ABS is operating.
 However, special tools are required, so please consult your Yamaha dealer when performing this test.